-The best way to being your new journey of baking from scratch is to start simple.
+The best way to bring your new journey of baking from scratch is to start simple.
 Easy recipes that help you master the basics.
 For example -

 1. Start with my one-bowl vanilla or chocolate recipe.
 This uses less effort but the cakes will help encourage you.

 2. Then start with simple sponge cakes - the recipe is in the recipe card below.
-This will share the standard baking method using for most cakes.
+This will share the standard baking method used for most cakes.

 Did you know that I have more than 50 layer cake recipes?